 Asphalt overlays – NE Andresen Road, NE 78th Street to north of Interstate 205

-Work started Sunday night to repair damaged pavement and put down a fresh layer of asphalt.
-The work will require closures on NE Andresen Road between 9 p.m. and 6 a.m. the following morning.
-Work will continue on Monday, Tuesday, Wednesday, and Thursday nights of this week (Sept.
-21-25).
+Work started earlier this month to repair damaged pavement and put down a fresh layer of asphalt.
+The work requires closures on NE Andresen Road between 9 p.m. and 6 a.m. the following morning.
+Wet weather has delayed the work, and the contractor will try to complete final paving as weather permits.

 The contractor can shut down only one section of Andresen Road at a time.
-A short section of NE Padden Parkway also will be periodically closed to eastbound or westbound traffic during the night to allow for work in the arterial’s intersection with NE Andresen Road.
+A short section of NE Padden Parkway also will be periodically closed traffic during the night to allow for work in the arterial’s intersection with NE Andresen Road.